 Some 30 miles north of Phoenix, resting high in the Sonoran Desert at an elevation of 2,500 feet, the towns of Cave Creek and Carefree hearken back to a lifestyle far different from that of their more populous neighbors to the south.

 Cave Creek got its start with the discovery of gold in the region.
 When the mines and claims "played out," the cattlemen arrived, and the sounds of horse hooves and lowing cattle replaced those of miners' picks.
 The area grew slowly and independently from Phoenix to the south, until a paved road connected the two in 1952.
 Today the mile-long main stretch of town on Cave Creek Road is a great spot to have some hot chili and cold beer, try on Western duds, or learn the two-step in a "cowboy" bar.
 You're likely to run into folks dressed in cowboy hats, boots, and bold belt buckles.
 Horseback riders and horse-drawn wagons have the right of way here, and the 25 mph speed limit is strictly enforced by county deputies.
 You can amble up the hill and rent a horse for a trip into the Tonto National Forest in search of some long-forgotten native petroglyphs, or take a jeep tour out to the forest.

 Just about the time the dirt-road era ended in Cave Creek, planners were sketching out a new community, which became neighboring Carefree.
 The world's largest sundial, at the town's center, is surrounded by crafts shops, galleries, artists' workshops, and cafés.
-Today Cave Creek and Carefree sit cheek by jowl—but the former has beans, beef, biscuits, and beer, while the latter discreetly orders up a notch or two.
+Today Cave Creek and Carefree sit cheek by jowl—but the former has beans, beef, biscuits, and beer, while the latter discreetly adds a dash of luxury.